mattcowles/team_app/README.md

 Items TODO:

-Add editting of sports of interest, and participation log.
+Add editing of sports of interest, and participation log.

 Hide non-public profile